John Welsh (biologist): War work

 Welsh, with a graduate student, Harold Gordon, worked on the mechanism of action of DDT and related insecticides.
 (Harold Gordon went on to become a member of the RNA Tie Club).
 As crustaceans are also sensitive to DDT, and are somewhat easier to work on, much of the work was done on crab and crayfish axons, particularly the invasive green crab.
 Much of this work was published in the years following the war, although reports were provided to the War Department prior to the end of the war in 1945.

 Students

 John Welsh trained 39 Ph.D. students between 1942 and his retirement in 1970.
 A number of these students continued his work on invertebrate neurobiology.
 Welsh never put his name on the publications resulting directly from his students' thesis work, as he felt it belonged to them.
-Among his students were Dorothy E. Bliss, a pioneer in the field of hormonal control in crustaceans, Betty M. Twarog, who first described the role of serotonin as a neurotransmitter, Talbot Waterman, a pioneer in underwater animal orientation, and George Camougis, who founded one of the U.S.'s first environmental consulting companies.
+Among his students were the "Three Dots": Dorothy E. Bliss, a pioneer in the field of hormonal control in crustaceans, Dorothy M. Skinner who was known for her work on molting biology, and Dorothy F. Travis.
+Other students included Betty M. Twarog, who first described the role of serotonin as a neurotransmitter, Talbot Waterman, a pioneer in underwater animal orientation, and George Camougis, who founded one of the U.S.'s first environmental consulting companies.